dolylupec/MLVU/README.md

 # Machine Learning for Visual Understanding

-This lecture was held at Seoul National University, Graduate School of Data Science on Spring 2021.
+This lecture was held at Seoul National University, Graduate School of Data Science (Spring 2021).

 ## Summary